Criterion Validity: Definition & Examples

 Undergraduate at Harvard University

-Charlotte Nickerson is a student at Harvard University obsessed with the intersection of mental health, productivity, and design.
+Charlotte Nickerson is a graduate of Harvard University obsessed with the intersection of mental health, productivity, and design.